< Muscles >

 Fig. 3-17.
 Visceral motor nerve (autonomic nerve), visceral sensory nerve.

 The visceral motor and sensory nerves are not discernible during dissection.
-Neither are the somatic motor and sensory nerves (Fig. 2-12).
+Neither are the somatic motor and sensory nerves (exception: the anterior and posterior roots) (Fig. 2-12).

 Among the visceral motor nerve, the sympathetic nerve has a longer postganglionic fiber, while the parasympathetic nerve has a shorter postganglionic fiber.